hirosystems/docs/docs/smart-contracts/clarinet.md

 #### Windows

 Download the Windows installer, _clarinet-windows-x64.msi_.
-Once downloaded, run the installer, and it will install the clarinet binary and add it to your Path, allowing it to be easily used from the shell, and discovered by VS Code.
-If you have any shells open already, you will need to restart them to get the updated Path, allowing you to run `clarinet`.
+Once downloaded, run the installer, and it will install the clarinet binary and add it to your Path, allowing it to be easily used from the shell and discovered by VS Code.
+If you have any shells open already, you must restart them to get the updated Path, allowing you to run `clarinet`.

 #### MacOS / Linux
-Unzip the binary, then copy it to a location that is already in your path, such as `/usr/local/bin`.
+Unzip the binary, then copy it to a location already in your path, such as `/usr/local/bin`.

 ```sh
 unzip clarinet-linux-x64.zip -d .